HTTP-RPC/Kilo/README.md

 Alternatively, dependencies can be specified individually:

-* [org.httprpc:httprpc-client](http://repo1.maven.org/maven2/org/httprpc/httprpc-client/) - provides support for consuming web services and working with JSON/CSV and bean types
+* [org.httprpc:httprpc-client](http://repo1.maven.org/maven2/org/httprpc/httprpc-client/) - provides support for consuming web services and working with JSON/CSV and relational databases
-* [org.httprpc:httprpc-server](http://repo1.maven.org/maven2/org/httprpc/httprpc-server/) - depends on client; provides support for implementing web services and working with XML, templates, and relational databases
+* [org.httprpc:httprpc-server](http://repo1.maven.org/maven2/org/httprpc/httprpc-server/) - depends on client; provides support for implementing web services and working with XML and template documents

 HTTP-RPC requires Java 8 or later and a servlet container supporting Java Servlet specification 3.1 or later.